-My Christmas Wedding Anniversary, thinking back to Mum and my Husband to be
+My Christmas Wedding, Mum and My Husband to Be

 Happy ever after?
 Well almost

-I hope that sharing these experiences with you, dear reader, will help you get life and its ups and downs into perspective.
+I hope that sharing these experiences with readers will help you get life and its ups and downs into perspective.

-Into all life some rain must fall, so grab the good times, when they come along, in a tight hug.
-Weddings are about more than the expensive extras, nice as these may be.
+Into all life some rain must fall, so grab the good times when they come along, in a tight hug.
+Weddings are about more than the expensive extras, nice as these often are.

 With the right person at your side, they are the start of a big adventure, which hopefully will have a happy ending.

-Hubby and I met in January 1972 and married just before Christmas 1972.
-No, I was not pregnant.
+Hubby and I met in January 1972 and married just before Christmas 1972 and no, I was not pregnant.

 We had only known each other a few months when Hubby popped the question and I accepted.